Avro Lancaster: Defensive armament

+Freeman Dyson wrote after the war that he and his Operational Research Section colleagues put forward a case for the removal of the Lancaster's gun turrets.
+They argued that this would reduce the loss rate by increasing the Lancaster's cruising speed by up to 50 mph, assuming the bomb load was not increased; this would make the bomber harder to intercept.
+Dyson also privately believed that removing the turret gunners from the crew would at least reduce the lives lost with each aircraft.
+The proposal was not adopted.

 Nose turret

-Only the FN-5A nose turret which was similar to the FN-5 used on the preceding Avro Manchester, the Vickers Wellington and the Short Stirling remained unchanged during the life of the design, except in instances where it was removed entirely.
+Only the FN-5A nose turret which was similar to the FN-5 used on the preceding Avro Manchester, the Vickers Wellington and the Short Stirling remained unchanged during the life of the design, except where it was removed.

 Ventral turret

 The ventral (underside) FN-64 turret quickly proved to be dead weight, being both difficult to sight because it relied on a periscope which limited the gunner's view to a 20-degree arc, and too slow to keep a target within its sights.
 Aside from early B.Is and the prototype B.IIs, the FN-64 was almost never used.
 When the Luftwaffe began using Schräge Musik to make attacks from below in the winter of 1943/1944, modifications were made, including downward observation blisters mounted behind the bomb aimer's blister and official and unofficial mounts for .50 in machine guns or even 20 mm cannon, firing through the ventral holes of the removed FN-64.
 The fitting of these guns was hampered as the same ventral position was used for mounting the H2S blister, which limited installations to those aircraft fitted with bulged bomb bays which interfered with the H2S.